If you are looking to scale AI models or accelerate complex simulations, the choice between OpenCL vs CUDA is relevant to your work.

 Looking back, many ask why CUDA won the most market share.
 When both frameworks launched in the late 2000s, OpenCL seemed like the logical choice for its flexibility.

-However, NVIDIA’s "full-stack" approach gave it the upper hand.
-While OpenCL was managed by a committee of competing interests, NVIDIA invested billions into:
+However, NVIDIA’s fully fledged development suite gave it the upper hand.
+While OpenCL was managed by competing interests, NVIDIA invested billions and focused on:

 <ul><li><strong>Developer Tooling:</strong> Creating the most robust debuggers (Nsight) and compilers (NVCC).</li><li><strong>Optimized Libraries:</strong> cuDNN and TensorRT, which are the backbone of modern AI.</li><li><strong>Community Support:</strong> Ensuring that every major AI framework treats CUDA as the first-class citizen (PyTorch, TensorFlow, and JAX).</li></ul>